Mountain of Fire and Miracles Ministries: Leadership

 MFM is headed by a General Overseer, who is also the main theologian of the church.
 He is assisted by Assistant General Overseers, helming specific departments.

 Properties

 MFM owns a large expanse of land along Lagos–Ibadan Expressway called Prayer City, located close to the international camp of the Redeemed Christian Church of God.
 Among structures located within the camp is an auditorium capable of holding 100,000 members during special occasions.

 In Enugu, MFM's worship centre was judged to have been constructed illegally, and despite its popularity it was demolished in 2013 by the state government.

 Lawsuit in United States

 In 2017, the church had some legal battles with former pastors who separated from MFM and claimed a church building in the United States.
 The former pastors alleged that Olukoya engaged in fraud including evasion of US import duties.

-The property dispute was ultimately settled in favour of MFM by a United States court.
+Ultimately, the property dispute was ultimately settled in favour of MFM by a United States court.